-So those are some of the arenas that we’re exploring here at the Lab!
+So those are some of the areas that we’re exploring here at the Lab!

 (3:06) Fantastic, I feel like I have loads of questions that I’d like to dig deeper in, but I need to move on and ask you about gamification.
 I know it’s high on your radar.
 You invited our mutual friend Karl Kapp to talk about gamification at your Learning conference in 2015.

 How well do you think that the industry is utilising gamification right now, and how do you see gamification evolving in the future?